 We had checked out some great books from the library to give us a ideas, and kinda of a way to lead them into learning about about photography, and as a bonus, I could learn more too:

 Maker Projects for Kids Who Love Photography – I am getting this one again!

-BUT I am not a professional photographer no matter how great I think it would be to be one, so I wasn’t really great at teaching them how to take great, or even good, photos.
+I am not a professional photographer no matter how great I think it would be to be one, meaning I wasn’t really great at teaching them how to take great, or even good, photos.
 I tried, but, we all have our strengths right?